19hours/sg-statutes/Acts/Income Tax Act.md

 (b) for each such year of assessment shall be an amount equal to 50% of the capital expenditure incurred.

-(3) Any capital expenditure incurred on the acquisition of any intellectual property rights by a company before the commencement of its trade or business shall be treated for the purpose of this section as if it had been incurred by it on the first day it commences that trade or business.
+(2D) No writing-down allowances under subsections (1A) and (1B) shall be made in respect of any intellectual property rights in respect of which the requirement under subsection (2A) has been waived under subsection (2B), or any intellectual property rights approved under subsection (2C).

-[24/2001; 21/2003]
+[Act 29/2010 wef Y/A 2011 & Sub Ys/A:2010-ACT-29]

-(4) Where writing-down allowances have been made to any company under this section in respect of any intellectual property rights and, before the end of the writing-down period, any of the following events occurs:
+(2E) Where writing-down allowances have been made to any company under subsection (1A) or (1B) in respect of the acquisition of any intellectual property rights and any of the following events occurs within 5 years from the acquisition of such intellectual property rights:

 (a) the rights come to an end without being subsequently revived;